Orsolya Szathmari

 The food we eat is the most important pillar of our health.
 In my view, it’s far more important than any other parameters.

-If you follow PKD, then you already know how much it helps to improve your health.
-And this happens for two reasons: on the one hand, avoiding many food groups reduces inflammation in your body, and on the other hand, eating excellent quality meals gives you all the nutrients you need and keeps you in a state of ketosis.
+If you follow a well-formulated ketogenic diet or the Paleolithic-Ketogenic Diet, then you already know how much they help to improve your health.
+And this happens for two reasons: on the one hand, avoiding many food groups reduces inflammation in our body, and on the other hand, eating excellent quality meals high in fat, moderate in protein and low in carbohydrates, gives us all the nutrients we need and keeps us in a state of ketosis.

-So can we stick to PKD even this time?
+So can we stick to our diet during the holidays?
 I am sure we can.
-And I have some tips for you on how to do just that.
+And I have some tips for you on how to.

 If you are invited for dinner, there are different options:

-Simply skip the invitation.
+• Simply skip the invitation.
 This really depends on your priorities.
-If you have a serious disease to heal from, then there is no room to eat foods that inhibit your healing and make you sicker.
+If you have a serious disease to heal, then there is no room to eat foods that stop you from getting better and make you sicker.

-I also recommend you to prepare PKD cookies and desserts (recipes here and my new Christmas Recipe Collection will be available very soon) for this period.
-So if you want, you can enjoy these when others have traditional Christmas cakes and sweets.
+I also recommend you to prepare keto/carnivore/paleo-keto cookies and desserts (Christmas Recipe Collection) for this period.
+So if you want, you can enjoy these while others are having traditional Christmas cakes and sweets.

 Alcohol is a major topic.
 If you have a disease, I very strongly recommend to avoid all alcohol even during Christmas time.
 A good alternative is a glass of sparkling water with ice cubes.
 You might add a slice of non-treated lime or lemon to it for decoration.

-If you are healthy, it’s still the best not to have any alcoholic drinks.
-But if you allow yourself one glass while celebrating with your family, it probably will not have big consequences.
+If you are healthy, it’s still the best to limit alcoholic drinks.
+If you allow yourself a glass while celebrating with your family, it probably will not have big consequences.
 I recommend avoiding beer and sweet drinks at all times.

 Physical activity/Sports